verdaccio/monorepo/CONTRIBUTING.md

       ]
     }
     ```
-6. Update LICENSE year.
-7. Follow the steps described in [Creating Packages](#creating-packages) to complete the flow.
+6. Follow the steps described in [Creating Packages](#creating-packages) to complete the flow.

 ### Managing Dependencies